unional/async-fp/packages/async-context/README.md

 ### Extend

-You can extends a new context with new or override properties.
+You can extend a new context with new or override properties.

 ```ts
 import { AsyncContext } from '@unional/async-context'